-4 1.2 In these Regulations, “the public” is used in the sense of the population, including governmental and legal bodies.
+4

 Reasons: This definition of public is out-dated, as it does not include the private sector, an essential player in the currently privatized telecommunications market.
 Moreover, there is no need to define “public” specifically in the context of the ITRs, as the dictionary definition of “public” is adequate for the purposes of the ITRs.